 The ratio measures how much your business depends on financing to maintain a healthy stream of cash inflow.
-We analyse cash from financing compared to cash from operations.
+We analyze cash from financing compared to cash from operations.
 Lower figures indicate stability.
 A high ratio indicates your company is dependent on financing more than it is on operations, which is a bad sign for the business.

 Companies with solid fundamentals generally have a negative number for this ratio.